The dining experience in Savoy hotel at Kaspar’s, London

 I would love to return and try more of the kitchen team’s art.
 But this time, I would obligatory visit the American bar and try its famous cocktails.

-Don’t worry about getting to Kasper’s and hotel Savoy.
+Don’t worry about getting to Kaspar’s and hotel Savoy.
 Just use the Google map here by clicking on the red pin of its location and then select directions:

 A: Strand, WC2R 0EZ, London